trustcrypto/documentation-theme-jekyll/pages/mydoc/usersguide.md

 ![](https://raw.githubusercontent.com/trustcrypto/trustcrypto.github.io/master/images/setup7-2.png)

 {% include callout.html content="**Step 8.** If you have an OnlyKey backup to restore, select [Choose File] and select your OnlyKey backup file and then select [Next] to load it onto your OnlyKey.
-If you do not have a backup just select [Next] to complete the setup." type="default" %}
+If you do not have a backup, just select [Next] to complete the setup." type="default" %}

 ![](https://raw.githubusercontent.com/trustcrypto/trustcrypto.github.io/master/images/setup10.png)